loganpkg/spot/README.md

 errok
 ```
 This is an extension to the POSIX standard.
 It causes m4 to continue execution
 even when user-related errors occur.
-This is the default mode, and the expected
+This is the default mode and the expected
 behaviour under the POSIX standard.

 ```m4